-In order to understand ‘Enterprise Direct Store Delivery (DSD)’ it’s important first to understand the limits and shortcomings of legacy DSD systems themselves.
+In order to understand ‘Enterprise Direct Store Delivery (DSD)’ it’s important first to understand the limits and shortcomings of traditional DSD systems themselves.

 Historically consumer packed goods wholesalers and manufacturers have placed heavy emphasis on Direct Store Delivery (DSD) as a means to grow revenue, open new markets, enhance customer relationships, and control inventory.
 The problem is, almost every DSD available on the market fails to address other vitally important aspects of the business.
 The result is these companies not only need to purchase and maintain DSD software and data, but they need to separately purchase software systems for accounting and ERP, CRM, equipment and asset maintenance, payroll and HR.

 Furthermore, you then have to hope that you can make these systems talk with one another, because there is an incredible amount of shared data (related to customers, inventory, pricing, and logistics, not to mention transactions of all sorts) that must be synchronized to make the other applications meaningful at all.
 It’s also import to note that each major software system is likely to have complex business process that often impact the processes of other software data and processes.